Appleby College: Athletic facilities

 The campus is equipped with four full-size soccer/rugby fields, an astro-turf field for field hockey and lacrosse, ice rink, a fitness room, three squash courts, a climbing wall, a gym, one outdoor basketball courts, a beach volleyball court, a 50-yard swimming pool and an athletic therapy centre.

 With the new AWB Alumni Athletics centre built, Appleby now offers three more gyms, a new climbing wall, new yoga/meditation rooms, new squash courts, new spinning room, new weight room, and a new athletic therapy clinic.

 Academic facilities

 There are four science labs located by the Appleby Arena and several more located on the science wing.
 Each of the houses, Walker being the exception, are home to classrooms that are located on the basement level of the houses.
 The Samuel Academic Resource Centre is home to the Williams IT Centre, the Raymond Massey Reading Room and the Appleby Archives.

+As of 2024, Appleby College has announced Cockwell Hall.
+It has not yet started building, and is expected to be done by 2026–2027.

 Chapel

-The John Bell Chapel features several stained glass windows including 'Iggalaaq' (2004) by Kenojuak Ashevak and Sue Obata.
+The John Bell Chapel features several stained glass windows, including 'Iggalaaq' (2004) by Kenojuak Ashevak and Sue Obata.